How do you handle a quote within a quote within a quote in an MLA citation?

 I’m still undecided on how to spell correctly: “Drum Track Recording Service” or “Drum Tracks Recording Service”.
 I’m personally voting for the second variant, but as I’m not a native English speaker, I’m not sure.

+I’ve noticed in the past that the BBC News Web site seems to be rather hit-or-miss with its use of acronyms and abbreviations.
+One I see repeatedly is its use of “Nasa” for “NASA,” and another I noticed today is “Farc” instead of “FARC” for the Colombian guerrilla group.
+At the same time, UK, TV, PM, US, and even BBC are treated as I would expect.
+Can anyone explain this beyond “the editors are twits”?
+The abbreviation which prompted me to post this, though, is their habit of abbreviating “Sri Lanka” as “S Lanka.”
+Why would anyone think it necessary to drop those two characters?
 By way of introduction, my name is Mike, and I was born and raised in southern California.
 I’m a survivor of public schools through high school graduation in 1978.
 I know full well that my command of the English language is far from perfect, and I do not attempt to correct errors in others’ informal writing or speech, but journalists, authors, and others who write for public consumption I hold to a higher standard, and are therefore considered fair game. :-)

+Isn’t it redundant to say That is the REASON WHY I am here.
 Isn’t the ‘reason’ the ‘why’ as well?
 But how come many people use it?

 I’m helping to rewrite my organisation’s style guide.
 I prefer (and we have always used) Collins but some other colleagues prefer the OED.
 Does anyone have any strong views on their respective merits? thanks, James

+There wasn’t a clause left in the sole agency contract that wasn’t a source of conflict.
+The author of a book I am editing refuses to change the above sentence to: Every clause left in the sole agency contract was a source of conflict.
 His reason is this is “a literary device to accentuate [my point]” .
 I think it is bad English to use the same word twice in one sentence.
 Am I being pedantic?